 What are the parts of a septic tank system?

 A septic system is comprised of two main components.
 These components include, a tank (typically 1200 to 2000 gallons) and a disposable area (Seepage pits, or leach lines, etc.).

 The life of a septic system varies depending on key factors, which are are particular to each situation.
 A typical system that is properly maintained and has sufficient leach capacity can last for a few decades.
 In some circumstances, a septic system may last less than ten years when the system is not maintained properly or is overstressed due to inadequate design or over use.

 What do you look for when you do an inspection?

-During an inspection, our service professional will try to determine the following:
+During an inspection, our service professional will attempt to determine: